-A recent article in The Guardians “Secret Teacher” series focused on the quality, or moreover a perceived lack of quality with In Service Training in International Schools.
+A recent article in The Guardians “Secret Teacher” series focused on the quality, or moreover a perceived lack of quality with In-Service Training in International Schools.
 The article does raise some pertinent points but much of the argument is anecdotal and does not reflect the reality of many international schools across the world.
-In fact in many cases international schools have the resources to offer training that is more rigorous and relevant than may be available in the UK or for that matter other English speaking countries.
+In fact, in many cases, international schools have the resources to offer training that is more rigorous and relevant which may be available in the UK or for that matter other English speaking countries.

 All reputable and well-established international schools will be accredited by organizations such as the Council of International Schools (CIS) or the Council of British International Schools (COBIS).
 In order to be accredited by these bodies’ schools must demonstrate that they are willing to provide appropriate professional development opportunities for teachers.
 In their standards for accreditation CIS state that “The school provides a programme of professional development and/or training that links to needs or agreed upon goals identified in the appraisal process and reflects other priorities identified by the school.”
 Without accreditation, an international school lacks all creditability and subsequently has a vested interest to provide a high-quality INSET to all teachers.